- Explore study abroad programs that incorporate competitive sports and/or the study of sports science.

 In high school, I was a three-season athlete and captain.
-I dedicated myself to school, but mostly to my teams.
-I was even awarded the title of the most outstanding senior athlete in my class.
-It was a dream for me to continue my athletic career in college –- and as I applied to schools, I was awarded a few sports scholarships, but there was something that was holding me back: I also wanted to spend a semester in Italy.
+While I was committed to school, I mostly dedicated my time to my teams.
+In my senior year, I was awarded the title of "most outstanding athlete" in my class.
+It was a dream for me to continue my athletic career in college.
+As I applied to schools, I was given a few sports scholarships, but there was something that was holding me back: I also wanted to spend a semester in Italy.

-As a committed student athlete, I thought I was forced to pick between my soccer cleats or my passport, and my potential coaches told me as much.
-In the end though, I had heard so many people say their one regret is not having studied abroad while in college, so I decided that athlete or not, it wouldn't be a regret of mine – and hung up my cleats because of it (kinda – we’ll talk about that later).
+As a committed student-athlete, I thought I would be forced to pick between my soccer cleats or my passport, and my potential coaches told me as much.
+After hearing so many people say their one regret was having missed out on study abroad while in college, I decided that athlete or not, it wouldn't be a regret of mine.
+In the end, I hung up my cleats because of it (kinda – we’ll talk about that later).

 Now, my biggest regret is not trying to find a way to do both.
 Since then, the US has made some pretty big leaps forward in international education.
 So, my fellow jocks, fear not.
-If you want to get on that plane and jet-set to faraway places, you’re definitely able to pack that NCAA-mandated mouth-guard in your carry-on and get the best of both.
-Here are a few tips that show that you can be a student-athlete and spend time studying abroad and soaking up new cultures:
+If you want to get on a plane and jet-set to faraway places, you’re definitely able to pack your NCAA-mandated mouthguard in your carry-on and get the best of both.
+Here are a few tips that show you can be a student-athlete and spend time studying abroad and soaking up new cultures at the same time.

 If you aren’t ready to give up a semester of games and practices, try looking into summer study abroad sessions instead.
 As a DI-DIII athlete, summers are time for fun and relaxation, and there's no reason you can't think about using that time to study French in Montpellier, relaxing on Mediterranean beaches between courses, or spend a month studying in China and hiking through the Himalayas.